-According to the U.S. Centers for Disease Control and Prevention, monkeypox was discovered in 1958.
+According to the U.S. Centers for Disease Control and Prevention, mpox was discovered in 1958.
 The first human case was recorded in 1970.
 The current outbreak in non-endemic countries, including the U.S., Canada, Australia and countries in Europe, began in May 2022.

-Referring to Populations Most Affected by Monkeypox
+Referring to Populations Most Affected by Mpox

 Reporting on those being affected by this current outbreak can spark conversations about how to refer to the people most at risk.
-It is accurate to say that the monkeypox virus “is currently spreading among men who have sex with men,” which emphasizes a behavior and not an orientation or identity.
+It is accurate to say that the mpox virus “is currently spreading among men who have sex with men,” which emphasizes a behavior and not an orientation or identity.
 However, some members of the community object to this usage.
 They believe it is too clinical, too focused on sex, and doesn’t encompass people who don’t identify as men.
 “Gay and bisexual men” is another option, but it leaves out those who don’t identify as men or as gay/bisexual.

 There are other ways to describe those at risk, such as “men who have sex with men and their sexual networks” or “men who have sex with men, a group that includes people who identify as gay, bisexual, transgender and nonbinary.”

 Consider your audience when deciding which terminology to use.
 If you’re reporting on clinical aspects of the outbreak, “men who have sex with men” may be more appropriate.
-If you’re reporting on the outbreak’s effects on LGBTQ communities, other descriptors may be a better choice.
+If you’re reporting on the outbreak’s effects on LGBTQ+ communities, other descriptors may be a better choice.

 Use caution when covering vaccination sites: